emilpriver/emilpriver/README.md

 My name is Emil Privér.
 Sotfware developer at @Zimpler in Gothenburg.
 Creating cool stuffs 🤘

 Website: https://priver.dev
 Instagram: https://instagram.com/emil_priver/
 Linkedin: https://www.linkedin.com/in/emilpriver/
 Twitter: https://twitter.com/emil_priver

-Also love rick and morty 😄

-> I'm a scientist; because I invent, transform, create, and destroy for a living, and when I don't like something about the world, I change it. - Pickle Rick